PaycheckCalculatorOnline logo

 Flat-Rate States: Simple, Predictable Tax

-Flat-rate states apply the same percentage to all taxable income, regardless of how much you earn.
-This makes paycheck calculation straightforward — your effective state rate equals the statutory rate.
+Flat-rate states apply the same percentage to all taxable income regardless of how much you earn.
+Your effective state rate equals the statutory rate — no bracket math needed.
+For workers who value simplicity and predictability in paycheck calculations, these states are straightforward.

-Illinois: 4.95% flat rate, no standard deduction.
-Illinois does not tax Social Security, military pay, or pension income from most government plans.
+**Illinois:** 4.95% flat rate with no standard deduction.
+Illinois does not tax Social Security, military pay, or pension income from most government plans — meaningful for retirees.

-Pennsylvania: 3.07% flat rate — the same since 2003.
-Pennsylvania also has local earned income taxes administered by municipalities, typically 1–3%.
+**Pennsylvania:** 3.07% flat rate — unchanged since 2003.
+Pennsylvania also has local earned income taxes administered by municipalities (typically 1–3%), making Pennsylvania's total burden higher than the headline rate suggests.

 **Massachusetts:** 5% flat rate on most income; 8.5% on short-term capital gains and certain dividends.